cryotato/cryotato.github.io/index.md

 # docs:
 #   - title: Corner
 #     children:
-#       - title: Shrine
+#       - title: 龕 ʃhrine
-#         url: /docs/Shrine/
+#         url: /docs/shrine/
 #       - title: Neighbours
 #         url: /docs/neighbours/
-#       - title: "Installation"

 ---
-hi ( •ω•ฅ）.｡.:*♡ ïm Ryan. everyϑiŋ ï do iꝬ to declare my identity ⅋ut ï døn't really have on̅e. ï aspire to be a [Concept](https://cryotato.github.io/blog/). ïm a schizor𖹭mantic iṋ ϑat way.
+hi ( •ω•ฅ）.｡.:*♡ ïm Ryan / 淼子尘[^1]. everyϑiŋ ï do iꝬ to declare my identity ⅋ut ï døn't really have on̅e. ï aspire to be a [Concept](https://cryotato.github.io/blog/). ïm a schizor𖹭mantic iṋ ϑat way.

+[^1]: ϑis iꝬ a deterritorialized pun of my legal Chinese name. it translates roughly to "abyssal dustling". ï prefer 尘 (pinyin: chen meaning dust) over my official name 程 (pinyin: cheng meaning journey) b∵c nø on̅e iṋ my family pronounces ϑ'ng bit. ϑ'ch iṋ pinyin iꝬ pronounced a lot more like a tz as well. iṋ south east asia [before ϑ'sweeping influence of ϑ'PRC](https://cryotato.github.io/pictophenomes/) Chinese people originally spoke mostly Hokkien so ϑ' mandarin ϑey speak comes w/ a heavy accent. ϑis iꝬ ϑ'only flavour of Chinese ï am practically familiar with & so when my Chinese name is pronounced "properly" by ϑ'book it døesn't really sound right eiϑer. ï went ϑrů a fun process of reselfdiscovery w/ my Chinese identity iṋ context of my angloûpbriŋiŋ, where ï disovered ϑ'spelliŋ "Tz-Tzen" helped my international tanoshi friends pronounce it much closer to what my parents used to. it's pronounced like the middle of ca**ts 'n'** dogs. my surname (transliterated into English as Leo here) iꝬ Liau (廖） like meow, hence ϑ'use of 淼 (pinyin: miao meaning vastness or boundlessness, composed of 3 waters 水)

 <!-- ![](/assets/images/artifactspain.jpeg) -->
 <div align="right">